Sun allergy: itchy and burning skin

 Cold compress

-How can you prevent sun allergy?
+How can you prevent sun allergies?

-Let your skin get used to the sun slowly
+Prepare your skin for the sun gradually

 Cover yourself

-• Effective sunscreens filter out UVA and UVB rays.
+• Effective sunscreens filter out UVA and UVB rays

-• The sun protection factor should be at least 30 to 50.
+• The sun protection factor should be at least 30 to 50

 • Ideally, they contain antioxidants that provide additional cell protection and thus increase the protective effect.